mjsamuel/homebridge-magichome-sync/README.md

 $ pip install -r requirements.txt
 ```

-Once all the dependencies have been installed, to run the Python script, use the following command:
+Once all the dependencies have been installed, to run the Python script use the following command:
 ```
 $ python run.py
 ```